cms-patatrack/pixeltrack-standalone/README.md

 filtered out from `$(TARGETS)`, and failing tests should primarily be removed from the set of tests run by default.
 Breakages can, however, be accepted for short periods of time with a good justification.

+The code is formatted with `clang-format` version 10.